Exeter Chiefs: Stadium

-Logos and Uniforms
+Logos and kits

 Current kit

 The kit is supplied by Samurai Rugby Gear.
-On the front of the shirt, Troy appear on the centre and the top left and Watson is on the top right.
+Multinational specialty chemical company Sika is the club's main sponsor for the 2024/25 season, with their logo appearing on the front of the shirt.
+They also sponsor team captain Dafydd Jenkins.
+Troy appear on the top left and Watson is on the top right.
 M.J Baker Foods is on the right sleeve.
 On the back of the shirt, Centrax is on the top while Sandy Park is on top of the squad number and Bradfords Building Supplies at the bottom.
 On the shorts, SW Comms (which also appear on the centre and the top left on the front of the shirt) is on the bottom left of the front shorts while on the back shorts, Frobishers Juices is at the top while Otter Brewery is on the bottom left.